finos/common-domain-model/documentation/source/documentation.rst

 	    extendibleProvision ExtendibleProvision (0..1) <"A provision that allows the specification of an embedded option with a swap giving the buyer of the option the right to extend the swap, in whole or in part, to the extended termination date.">;
    }

-The ``Payout`` class provides some provide some appropriate insight with respect to the correspondance between an FpML product its CDM representation through the FpML synonyms and associated path expressions.
-As an example, one can see that the CDS *feeLeg* is represented through the ``interestRatePayout``, while its *singlePayment* and *initialPayment* is represented through the ``cashflow``.
+The ``Payout`` class provides some provide some appropriate insight with respect to the correspondance between an FpML product and its CDM representation, through the FpML synonyms and associated path expressions.
+As an example, one can see that the FpML *feeLeg* is represented through the CDM ``interestRatePayout``, while the FpML *singlePayment* and *initialPayment* are both represented through the CDM ``cashflow``.

  .. code-block:: Java